 Students are introduced to the benefits of healthy food alternatives in commercial operations.
 Emphasis is placed on the substitution of healthy foods on menus, as well as ingredient substitutions that increase the health qualities of menu items typically offered in restaurants.
 Students prepare and sample healthy foods.
 Proper chef attire is required.
-Three laboratory hours per week for five weeks.
+One lecture hour and two laboratory hours per week for five weeks.
 Materials fee: \$50.
 Usually offered in the fall.